-The allocation developer has a number of procedures to execute on this sheet.
-They are:

-- 1. Copy the most current year allotment amounts from column D4-D13 to column C4-C13. - 2.
-Enter new PY allotments from the DOL TEGL into column D4-D13. - 3.
-Copy Column D4-D13 to the first free column to the right of the "History Section." - 4.
-Enter the TEGL number and date as the information source in Cell B15 and at the end of the source list starting in A27.

-The Print Allocation Tab references the local distribution amounts in column K5-K7.
+- The allocation developer has a number of procedures to execute on this sheet.
+They are: - Copy the most current year allotment amounts from Column D4-D13 to Column C4-C13. - Enter new program year allotments from the DOL TEGL into Column D4-D13. - Copy Column D4-D13 to the first free column to the right of the "History Section." - Enter the TEGL number and date as the information source in Cell B15 and at the end of the source list starting in A27. - The Print Allocation Tab references the local distribution amounts in Column K5-K7.
 Allocation shares multiplied by the local distribution amounts generates WDA allocations by program.

-• The Print Allocation Tab: The Print Allocations tab calculates and displays each WDA's allocation shares, allocation amount, and its hold harmless status for each program.
+Print Allocations TAB: The Print Allocations tab calculates and displays each WDA's allocation shares, allocation amount, and its hold harmless status for each program.
 All the calculations on this tab are automatic.
 The allocation shares come from the Calc Adult, Calc Youth and Calc DW.
-Allocations are generated by multiplying the allocation share by the allotment available for local distribution from column K on the DOL Allotment Tab.
+Allocations are generated by multiplying the allocation share by the allotment available for local distribution from Column K on the DOL Allotment Tab.
 The source notation comes from the DOL Allotment page as well and the Program Year comes from the Reference Tab.